 Club members, volunteers, parents and skaters will disagree on how to deliver and run our programs.
 However, EFSC’s mission and success depends on everyone’s support and encouragement in our activities and relationships.
 To do that, the Board expects Members and Friends to be positive and supportive of one another at the rink, when acting on behalf of the club, or when interacting with other club members, parents and skaters in our community.
 If any Member or Friend truly needs to critique the actions or behavior of another member of our community, they should always be aware that they can either build someone up or tear them down.
 Building up the community is everyone’s responsibility.

 Given the events of this past fall, the Board recognizes and understands that sometimes we fail; sometimes we make mistakes; and sometimes we act in a way that does not uphold our mission and our commitment.
 That can and does lead to conflict.
 That is why we have implemented a Conflict Resolution Policy and a Code of Conduct.
 Both of these documents are attached.
-If you have not already signed a Code of Conduct, please sign this Conflict Resolution Policy and Code of Conduct (ver.050917) and return it to a Board Member at the rink or scan and email it to: email@example.com.
+If you have not already signed a Code of Conduct, please sign the above Conflict Resolution Policy and Code of Conduct and return it to a Board Member at the rink or scan and email it to: email@example.com.

 In addressing conflict, we encourage members of our community to attempt to solve their own issues.
 Our volunteer board does not have the time or resources to both run the program and solve everyone’s conflicts.